About the LIFTOFF Reports

 How to read the Liftoff Reports

-As of April 24, 2023 four Liftoff Reports have been developed (advanced nuclear, carbon management, clean hydrogen, and long duration energy storage).
+As of January 2025, thirteen Liftoff Reports have been developed.
 Each Liftoff Report takes the view of a single technology and is designed to provide a shared understanding on the current state, pathways to commercial scale, and challenges to liftoff for each technology.
 The reports are organized accordingly.
 An Executive Summary is provided for each report that captures the key insights and takeaways.
 The full report also includes a robust appendix of analysis and existing research.
 Each full Liftoff Report is organized into the same chapters for consistency and ease of use:

 - Introduction & Objectives